Open source ecommerce platforms compared (2026)

 Magento is the platform you graduate to when your store outgrows everything else.
 Now part of Adobe’s ecosystem (the paid version is branded Adobe Commerce), the open source edition remains free and is used by over 250,000 stores worldwide, many of them enterprise-scale operations handling thousands of products and heavy daily traffic.

-Strengths Enterprise-grade feature set, strong API, handles complex catalogues and B2B selling, large developer community, well-documented.
+Enterprise-grade feature set, strong API, handles complex catalogues and B2B selling, large developer community, well-documented.

-Best for Established businesses with large catalogues, B2B sellers, stores with complex product configurations and the development resources to support the platform.
+Established businesses with large catalogues, B2B sellers, stores with complex product configurations and the development resources to support the platform.

 Drupal Commerce